Architecture of Birmingham: The Arts and Crafts Movement

-Edwardian and inter-war architecture
+Edwardian and interwar architecture

 The late-Victorian era of red brick and terracotta gave way to coloured glazed terracotta – faïence: examples being the Trocadero in Temple Street, completed around 1902, and the Piccadilly Arcade, completed in 1909 as a cinema, on New Street.
 Glazed brick was also used with examples including Moor Street station (1909–1914).
 Terracotta still remained in use, for example, in the Methodist Central Hall (1903-4) on Corporation Street.
 Classical architecture made a return as a preferred choice of architecture during the 1920s and 1930s as well as Art Deco, which was pioneered during the latter decade.

 The original buildings of the University of Birmingham, including its clock tower and The Barber Institute of Fine Arts (opened 1939), and the large Council House Extension and bridge housing the Birmingham Museum & Art Gallery (1911–1919) are from this period.
 S. N. Cooke and W.N.
 Twist's Hall of Memory (1922–25) and T. Cecil Howitt's Baskerville House on Broad Street (1938) were part of a large civic complex scheme designed by William Haywood.
 The Trinity Road Stand at Aston Villa's Villa Park ground was completed in 1924, and was considered the grandest in the land, complete with stained glass windows, Italian mosaics and sweeping staircase, it was thought of as architect Archibald Leitch's masterpiece and was described as "the St Pancras of football" by a Sunday Times reporter in 1960.
 It was demolished in 2000.
 The Blue Coat School in Harborne dates from 1930, the King Edward VI boys' and girls' schools in Edgbaston from 1840, and the Queen Elizabeth Hospital from 1933 to 1938.
 A distinctive Art Deco cinema is the Odeon, Kingstanding (1935).
 Many cinemas were constructed by Oscar Deutsch who commissioned Birmingham-born architect Harry Weedon to design many of these cinemas.
 Weedon's designs also extended to industrial buildings and he designed the Typhoo Tea factory in Digbeth in 1936.